abidm-bit/Macrofirm/README.md

 I haven't figured out how to package this correctly with JLink and JPackage lol.
 I intend on packaging this with Jlink to minimize the file size and to ensure the app runs quickly.

+ # 1/25 : I built this with JRE/JDK 23.
+I think I should use JRE/JDK 17 in Jlink.
+Also I have to review the pom.xml

-As for the missing unit test -- I blame JavaFX's documentation lol.
+As for the missing unit test(s) -- I blame JavaFX's missing documentation lol.